zerolawtech/SFT-Protocol/docs/third-party-integration.rst

 into the custodian contract just like they would any other address.

 The ``Custodian.transfer`` function allows you to send tokens out of the contract.
-You may modify the list of benficial owners using ``addInvestors`` and ``removeInvestors``.
+You may modify the list of beneficial owners using ``addInvestors`` and ``removeInvestors``.

-See the `Custodian <./custodian.md>`__ page for a detailed explanation of how to use this contract.
+See the :ref:`custodian` page for a detailed explanation of how to use this contract.